Archive log generated per day or per hour

 SQL>

 Run the query multiple times and examine the delta between each occurrence of USED_UBLK and USED_UREC.
-Large deltas indicate high redo generation by the session.
+Large deltas indicate high redo generation by

 You use the first query when you need to check for programs generating lots of redo when these programs activate more than one transaction.
 The latter query can be used to find out which particular transactions are generating redo.